pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

     cubit_prompt> group "M_BLCKHOLE" add vol 102

-When FLuDAG is run the all particles that enter volumes in group "M_BLCKHOLE" will be killed, this is effectively the same as the concept of importance in MCNP.
+When FLuDAG is run all the particles that enter volumes in group "M_BLCKHOLE" will be killed.
+This is effectively the same as the concept of importance in MCNP.

 Scoring Assignments
 ..................
 We do not currently support scoring assignments through group names.
-The user must manually add these to the Fluka input deck.
+The user must manually add these to the FLUKA input deck.

 The proposed naming scheme would be the following,
 ::